-Arista's scale-out cloud network designs take the principles that have made cloud computing compelling (automation, self-service provisioning, linear scaling of both performance and economics) and combine them with the principles of Software Defined Networking (network virtualization, custom programmability, simplified architectures, and more realistic price points).
+Arista's cloud network designs take the principles that have made cloud computing compelling (automation, self-service provisioning, linear scaling of both performance and economics) and combine them with the principles of Software Defined Networking (network virtualization, custom programmability, simplified architectures, and more realistic price points) in a way that is neither proprietary nor a vendor lock-in.

-This combination creates a best-in-class software foundation for maximizing the value of the network to both the enterprise and service provider datacenter: a new architecture for the most mission-critical location within the IT infrastructure that simplifies management and provisioning, speeds up service delivery, lowers costs and creates opportunities for competitive differentiation, while putting control and visibility back in the hands of the network and systems administrators.
+This combination creates a best-in-class software foundation for maximizing the value of the network to both the enterprise and service provider data center: a new architecture for the most mission-critical location within the IT infrastructure that simplifies management and provisioning, speeds up service delivery, lowers costs and creates opportunities for competitive differentiation, while putting control and visibility back in the hands of the network and systems administrators.

-Santa Clara-Corporate Headquarters 5453 Great America Parkway,
+Santa Clara-Corporate Headquarters

-Santa Clara, CA 95054
+5453 Great America Parkway, Santa Clara, CA 95054